stefanoppp/stefanoppp/README.md

 # 🔍 About me:
 Hello!
 I´m Stefano.
-My journey in tech started with a strong curiosity for how systems wor and how to make them better and more secure.  <br>🔐 Working in cybersecurity has given me a solid foundation in infrastructure, networking, and system hardening, but I'm also very interested in expanding into areas like DevOps, automation, and cloud technologies.  <br>⚙️ I enjoy learning, solving technical challenges, and being part of teams that build reliable and scalable solutions.
+My journey in tech started with a strong curiosity for how systems wor and how to make them better and more secure.  <br>🔐 Working in cybersecurity has given me a foundation in infrastructure, networking, and system hardening, but I'm also very interested in expanding into areas like DevOps, automation, and cloud technologies.  <br>⚙️ I enjoy learning, solving technical challenges, and being part of teams that build reliable and scalable solutions.
 Always looking to grow and explore new areas within tech.

 ## 💻 Tech stack